tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 The current workflow (which is slightly different from what was described in the original blog post) is the following:

-1. We run the script on Circle CI by using the [`snoyberg/stackage:nightly`][docker-container] docker container which is already prepared for running Stackage nightly build plans.
+1. We run the script on Circle CI by using [a docker image](our-container) based on [`snoyberg/stackage:nightly`][snoyberg-container] which is already prepared for running Stackage nightly build plans.
+There are several reasons to use a separate image but all of them have to do with the same thing: hermeticity.
+We want our results to be determined only by GHC, not by other factors, and so we have to make sure that nothing else can affect the our builds.

+   In practice this means that we cannot use `snoyberg/stackage:nightly` because it's changing relatively often.
+Also, it makes sense to install `stack` and `stackage-curator` during creation of the Docker image instead of downloading them on every run.
+We also should be careful with running `stack update` only when we create the image.

 2. To avoid re-compiling GHC (which takes some time) we fetch bindists and some associated metadata (such as commit, branch, tag, etc.) from S3.